Future developments in Singapore: Proposed New Attraction in Jurong Lake District

 On 16 April 2019, the Singapore Tourism Board announced a new 7-hectare integrated tourism development in Jurong Lake District, which will be built by 2026.
 The development will feature a hotel, attractions, eateries and shops and will be located near to the new Science Centre Singapore and the Chinese Garden MRT station.
 A request for proposal was launched by STB on 15 March 2022, with the development now expected by 2028.
-The companies successful in the tender will get a 60-year lease for the site, which will require an emphasis on technology, edutainment and sustainability concepts.
+The companies successful in the tender will get a 6-decade lease for the site, which will require an emphasis on technology, edutainment and sustainability concepts.

+Proposed Southern Islands Marine Park

+Currently under planning, the southern portion of Lazarus Island and the reef area off Kusu Island will house Singapore's second marine park due to its rich marine life.
+Planned to provide visitors an opportunity to learn more about marine biodiversity and enjoy recreational activities such as walking trails, finalisation of the park's boundaries is expected to be completed by 2025.

+The announcement came a decade after the designation of the first marine park, located at the nearby Sisters' Islands.

+Proposed Wellness Attraction in Marina Bay

+Set to open in Marina South by 2030, the upcoming 4-hectare wellness attraction will offer a plethora of wellness experiences such as therapeutic arts, and light and frequency based therapies.
+Health facilities and indoor-outdoor fitness experiences are also being proposed as part of the attraction.
+However, there will be no accommodations being developed as part of the site.

 Proposed Suspended LED Sky Screen

 Announced on 29 June 2022 by The Place Holdings, Singapore is set to be home to Southeast Asia's largest suspended LED interactive sky screen when completed.
 Designed after the Shimao Tianjie Sky Screen in Beijing, the 200-metre screen is expected to be constructed within one and a half years at an undisclosed location and is capable of broadcasting live events such as concerts.